2 Zip Fanny Pack – Free Sewing Pattern

 But then we went on a quick mini vacation for 3 days at a water park resort in Orlando.
 This was the handiest bag we owned and everyone asked me to carry their hotel key cards, phones, and even a can of sunscreen!

-I never wore mine as a sling bag like this, though.
-But I saw lots of other people doing it.
+I never wore mine as a sling bag like this, but I saw lots of other people doing it.

 You can find pretty vinyl fabrics like the one above at SewHungryHippie.
 I really like Fabric Funhouse for high quality cork fabric.